-International marketing efforts can directly respond to some of the factors in the pre- ceding ﬁgure to attempt to inﬂuence international consumer behavior.
+International marketing efforts can directly respond to some of the factors in the preceding ﬁgure to attempt to inﬂuence international consumer behavior.
 However, many aspects of these factors extend beyond the direct control of individual marketers.
 Let’s explore some of the factors in more detail.

-Economic factors
+Economic Factors

-Economic differences around the world can be measured by comparing the economic productivity of each nation as measured by gross domestic product adjusted for pur- chasing power parity (PPP).
+Economic differences around the world can be quantified by comparing the economic productivity of each nation as measured by gross domestic product adjusted for purchasing power parity (PPP).
 An excellent example of differences in purchasing power is reﬂected in the relative cost of a Big Mac around the world.
-The Economist’s Big Mac Index was developed in 1986 as an informal measure of what consumers in that coun- try are willing to pay or able to afford for this universal burger, and thus provides a price index of purchasing-power-parity or, simply, a measure of the standard-of-living in these countries (The Economist, 2017).
+The Economist’s Big Mac Index was developed in 1986 as an informal measure of what consumers in that country are willing to pay or able to afford for this universal burger and thus provides a price index of purchasing power parity or, simply, a measure of the standard of living in these countries (The Economist, 2017).

 Purchasing power parity